 Its one downfall, of course, is that it doesn’t really help consumers be more informed or discerning.
 What about those 6% of food advertising budgets going towards advertising Real Food?
-I’m thinking specifically of the folks advertising on Village Green Network (formerly Real Food Media).

 I don’t know if you’ve noticed those sponsors yet, but they’re some pretty amazing companies.
 Everyone one of them is run by genuine, sweet people.
 And they all have products or services that I believe in and want to see supported — whether it’s grass-fed beef, olive oil, coconut oil, probiotics, gluten-free baked goods, you name it.